 The library subscribes to over 45,000 electronic journals, magazines and newspapers, and nearly 1,600 print journals.
 Recent issues of magazines and journals are shelved in call number order.
 Back issues of newspapers are retained for several months; retention length differs with each title.
 Back issues of some newspapers are available on microform.

 You can find magazines, journals, serials and newspapers the Library subscribes to by Browsing Journals in OneSearch.
 If you have difficulty finding or obtaining a particular issue or volume, ask for assistance at the Reserves, Periodicals & Microform service desk, or the Reference desk.

 Searchable online indexes and full-text access to electronic periodicals are available through resources listed on Databases A-Z. Print indexes to periodical articles, newspaper articles, reviews and other newsprint items are located in the Reference Room and in the ASRS.

 Older issues of magazines and journals are bound into volumes and are stored in the ASRS.
-Use OneSearch to request stored volumes or ask at the Reserves, Periodicals & Microform service desk for assistance; stored periodicals will be delivered to the Reserves, Periodicals & Microform service desk.
-A copier and a scanner are available in the department.
+Use OneSearch to request stored volumes or ask at the Reserves, Periodicals & Microform service desk for assistance; stored periodicals will be delivered to Guest Services on the first floor.

 Almost all microform titles are stored in the ASRS, please ask for assistance at the Reserves, Periodicals & Microform service desk.
 The microfilm of the Los Angeles Daily News and its predecessors are located within the department.